saydigital/rocco/{{cookiecutter.github_repo_name}}/README.md

 ## Debugging

-There are times when you need to make some debug and maybe you need to put a breakpoint somewhere.
-This can be done by adding new `volumes` to the odoo container.
-For example, if you want to add a breakpoint in your own code, run :
+For example, if you want to add a breakpoint for debugging in your own code, run :

 ```
 git clone https://{{cookiecutter.github_token}}@github.com/{{cookiecutter.github_addons_repo_user}}/{{cookiecutter.github_addons_repo_name}}.git